A youth social justice forum

 Hosted by the OSSTF Toronto HUMAN RIGHTS COMMITTEE

-For the fifth year the Human Rights Committee of OSSTF District 12 (Toronto Secondary Teachers, Occasional Teachers and Professional Student Services Personnel) will host an exciting and unique student social justice forum.
+For the sixth year the Human Rights Committee of OSSTF District 12 (Toronto Secondary Teachers, Occasional Teachers and Professional Student Services Personnel) will host an exciting and unique student social justice forum.
 We created Action:reAction to draw together politically and socially engaged educators and students with community activists so we can share and learn from one another.
-Understanding that social change and creative expression go hand in hand, the forum highlights creative resistance: popular education approaches such as street theatre, hip hop, spoken word, graffiti, visual arts and the like.
+Understanding that social change and creative expression go hand in hand, the forum highlights creative resistance: popular education approaches such as theatre, hip hop, spoken word, graffiti, visual arts and the like.
 The social justice forum aims to be a creative space for engaged youth to gather and share information, ideas, and accomplishments.

 - Students and educators from across the city who have a personal commitment to human rights and social justice and who want to meet and share experiences with others, both inside and outside the school system, who feel the same way.
 Workshops will be facilitated by experienced community activists.